MicrosoftDocs/memdocs/sccm/core/servers/manage/operations-and-maintenance-for-reporting.md

 ---
 title: "Operations and maintenance for reporting "
 titleSuffix: "Configuration Manager"
-description: "Learn the details of managing reports and report subscriptions in System Center Configuration Manager." ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-other
+description: "Learn the details of managing reports and report subscriptions in Configuration Manager." ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-other